longitudinal-data-analysis-prac-2024/team_1_project/README.md

 | Statement          | 6            |
 | NA                 | 64           |

-## Measures

-For the independent variables, parental support was measured using the IYFP Interaction Rating Scales, where higher scores indicate more frequent expressions of warmth or hostility.
-Peer support was evaluated using the Loneliness in Children Scale, with higher scores indicating greater loneliness. \n For the dependent variables, Emotional outcomes were assessed through the Strengths & Difficulties Questionnaire's Emotional Symptoms Subscale, where higher scores denote more emotional symptoms.
-Self-control was measured using the Brief Self-Control Scale, with higher scores indicating better self-control
+The assessed domains we selected for the present study includes:

+-   IV1: Parental support was evaluated from relevant items measuring child-perceived parental warmth and hostility in all three waves using the Iowa Youth and Family scale, with higher scores indicating more frequent expressions of warmth or hostility.

+-   IV2: Peer support was evaluated from relevant items measuring child-perceived loneliness at school in all three waves using the School Oriented Version of Loneliness in Children scale, with higher scores indicating greater loneliness and less peer support.

+-   DV1: Emotional symptoms were evaluated from items measuring child-perceived mental health difficulties in all three waves using the Strength & Difficulties Questionnaire’s Emotional Symptoms Subscale, with higher scores denote more emotional symptoms.

+-   DV2: Self-control was evaluated from items measuring child-reported self-control behaviors using the Brief Self-Control Scale in all three waves, with higher scores indicating better self-control.

-NA values were handled by removing rows with insufficient non-NA values to compute mean scores for parental warmth, peer support, emotional symptoms, and self-control, ensuring only rows with adequate data were included in the analyses.
+NA values were handled by removing rows with insufficient valid values to compute mean scores for parental warmth, peer support, emotional symptoms, and self-control, ensuring only rows with adequate data were included in the analyses.

-Here is Box Plot:

 ![**Figure 1.
 Box Plots for Variables**](plots/combined_box_plots.png)

 Outliers were removed according to visual inspection of box plots and the interquartile range (IQR) method to ensure that extreme values did not skew the results.
-This method effectively identifies and removes data points that fall below the first quartile (Q1) minus 1.5 times the IQR or above the third quartile (Q3) plus 1.5 times the IQR.

 Maximum Likelihood Estimation (MLE) in the cross-lag model was used to accommodate non-normal data distributions to provide more reliable parameter estimates.